-In addition to the initial RCRA training, 40 CFR265.16(c) requires "facility personnel must take part in an annual review of the initial training."
+In addition to the initial RCRA training, 40 CFR 262.17(a)(7)(iii) requires LQG personnel to complete an annual refresher on RCRA.

-The training requirements for SQGs are found in 40 CFR Part 262.34(d).
+The training requirements for SQGs are found in 40 CFR Part 262.16(b)(9)(iii).
 SQGs must ensure that their workers are:

 "...thoroughly familiar with proper waste handling and emergency procedures relevant to their responsibilities during normal facility operations and emergencies"

-This may require annual training by a facility or some other type of instruction appropriate to the wastes handled at the SQG site.
+The requirement for SQGs may require annual training or other type and frequency of training appropriate to the wastes handled at the SQG site.

 DOT's training requirements for shipping hazardous materials is located in 49 CFR Part 172 Subpart H. In addition to initial training [49 CFR 172.704(c)(1)], DOT requires "recurrent training" every 3 three years.